 FaceTite™ requires no downtime.
 You may have some swelling, but this should resolve in ?? days.

 Recovery from a male neck lift — surgery center or hospital? how many day before return to work/normal routine? bruising and swelling?

 For the non-surgical options, the average cost of Kybella for the male neck is $1125 per treatment; typically 2-3 treatments is ideal.
 FaceTite will run an average of $5000.

 For surgical options, the average cost liposuction of the neck is $750.
 A full surgical neck lift will on average cost around $6500.

-To find out more about procedures for the male neck with Dr. Robert Whitfield, call us today at (877) 785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about procedures for the male neck with Dr. Robert Whitfield, call us today at (877) 785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.